Geometric line pattern of red, black, and yellow.

 Students also have the option to upload a resume, though a resume is not required.

-The priority deadline for best consideration is
+The priority deadline for best consideration was

 Friday, March 13th by 11:59 PM.